seldon-code/seldon/README.md

 ./seldon /path/to/config -o /path/to/output/dir
 ```

+#### Output files
+The file `network.txt` contains information about the network.
+First column is the index of the agent, then the next column is the number of incoming agent connections *including* the agent itself.
+Subsequent columns are the neighbouring incoming agent indices and weights.
+In addition, every iteration produces a *double* opinion value for each agent.
+These are outputted to files named opinions_i.txt.

 ### Running Tests

 To run the tests, go into the build directory and run the following: